onkej/onkej/README.md

-### Welcome to my GitHub 😺
+### Welcome 😺

-Hi there!
-I'm a graduate student specializing in NLP at Inalco, Paris.
+Hi, I'm a graduate student specializing in NLP/linguistics at Inalco, Paris.

-As a dedicated fan (? of Prof. Andrew Ng, I love learning DeepLearning.AI's specializations on Coursera (that said, it has been quite a while since I last opened their videos). 🤡

-Currently, I'm working on a project called Chine CoREF.
-Funded by the French Ministry of Higher Education and Research, this initiative will support humanities and social science research on contemporary China.

 <!--